-To ensure web access for people with low or no vision, who use screen readers, all documents are posted in both PDF and HTML.
-In addition, the MPO makes every effort to make data presented in tables fully navigable by a screen reader and provides alternative text to describe those tables, figures, and images that cannot be read by a screen reader.
+To ensure web access for people with low or no vision who use screen readers, all documents are posted in both PDF and HTML versions.
+In addition, the MPO makes every effort to make data presented in tables fully navigable by a screen reader and provides alternative text to describe tables, figures, and images that cannot be read by a screen reader.

-To make information more accessible for people with limited English proficiency, the website features a translation function for languages other than English, including Chinese (simplified and traditional), French, Italian, Portuguese, Russian, and Spanish.
+To make information more accessible for people with limited English proficiency, the website features a translation function for more than 100 languages other than English, including Chinese (simplified and traditional), French, Italian, Portuguese, Russian, and Spanish.
 In addition, vital documents are professionally translated into the three most frequently spoken languages other than English in the MPO region (Spanish, Chinese, and Portuguese), and these translated versions are posted on the website.
-Staff will reevaluate annually whether additional MPO documents should be identified as "vital documents," to be translated into the languages of policy.
-Documents currently defined as vital include:
+The MPO also posts professionally translated executive summaries of the MPO's three major transportation-planning documents-the LRTP, TIP, and UPWP-on the website.
+Staff reevaluates annually whether additional MPO documents should be identified as "vital documents," to be translated into the languages of policy.
+Documents currently defined as vital include the following: